Ludovic Stewart, 2nd Duke of Lennox: England

-Following his accession to the English throne in 1603, King James (now also known as James I of England) asked Lennox to accompany him him to London.
+Following his accession to the English throne in 1603, King James (now also known as James I of England) asked Lennox to accompany him to London.
 Lennox gained further English titles as Lord Settrington and Earl of Richmond (1613), and Earl of Newcastle and Duke of Richmond (1623).

+The French diplomat Maximilien de Béthune, Duke of Sully came to London in 1603 and observed factions among the courtiers.
+Lennox and his followers differed from a Scottish bedchamber group which included the Earl of Mar, Edward Bruce, and Sir Thomas Erskine.
+Sully thought both groups were favourable to alliance with France, but Lennox's faction envied the influence of the bedchamber Scots.
+Sully gave Lennox a hatband set with diamonds.

 King James was displeased with Lennox in June 1603 over the management of Anne of Denmark's business.
 He felt that Lennox should have persuaded her not to appoint one Kennedy as her chamberlain, when he preferred George Carew.
 The King objected to some of her other appointments and sent Lennox back to Scotland, where she remained, to amend matters.
 Lennox travelled with her to England.
 Her large crowd of followers was disorderly, and Lennox, with the Earls of Shrewsbury and Cumberland made a proclamation at Worksop Manor on 19 June that her followers should put aside any private quarrels, and hangers-on without formal roles should leave.

 In November 1603 the Spanish ambassador, the Count of Villamediana, invited the Duke of Lennox and the Earl of Mar to dinner, and according to Arbella Stuart asked them "to bring the Scottish ladies for he was desirous to see some natural beauties".
 These included Jean Drummond and Anna Hay, with Elizabeth Carey.
 On 1 January 1604 Lennox organised and performed at Hampton Court in The Masque of Indian and China Knights.